5 -- Unbolt the Front Cover Plate, so that you can remove the Lube Lines going to the Clutch Bearing Quill that supports that end of the Crankshaft.

 --- Note!
 Your Machinist may Cry about not being able to Machine Crankshaft with

 Clutch-Side Quill & Bearing Still-On.
+Too Bad, it Can Be Done,

-On the Other Side of Quill, Make sure Seal is Not Damaged by Hitting the Clutch Splin Hubor you will have an Large Oil Leak when its all put back together!
+On Other Side of Quill, Make sure Seal is Not Damaged by Hitting Clutch Spline Hub

-The Alterative is to Cut-off the Clutch Splin-Hub so that you can remove Quill.
-This is Really the Best Way to do this Job.
-Then, of course, you will have to Buy and Install a New Clutch Splin Hub on Crankshaft when Reinstalling into Machine.
+Then, of course, you have to Buy and Install a Expensive New Clutch Spline Hub on Crankshaft when Reinstalling into Machine.
 Your Choice.